queenofmadhouse/Algorithms-and-Data-Stuctures/README.md

-# Algorithms Challenge Repository [day 7 of 30] - 23% completed

-This is repository for my challenge: complete all Data Structures and Algorithms (course from leetcode) for 1 month

-#### All my solutions to problems by topic:
+# Algorithms and Data Structures

+Welcome to my repository dedicated to Algorithms and Data Structures.
+This is a comprehensive collection of problems and solutions that I have tackled, aiming to share my learning journey, practice, and insights with others who are interested in this field.

+## Here's what you can expect:

+- My solutions to a wide range of topics including:
   - Arrays and strings
   - Hashing
   - Linked lists
   - Stacks and queues
   - Trees and graphs
   - Heaps
-- Greedy
+  - Greedy algorithms
   - Binary search
   - Backtracking
   - Dynamic programming

-#### For what all this?

-I know Java well and write code.
-But I want to dive deeper into algorithms and data structures, so I decided to arrange such a challenge to study them.
-Also this is link to my [leetcode](https://leetcode.com/queenofmadhouse/) profile
+- Each problem comes with a detailed description of the task, as well as my personal solutions.
+I've done my best to opt for the most efficient, optimal solutions to help you understand the logic and strategy behind each problem.
+- Regular updates and new problems/solutions added to keep the repository relevant and continuously growing.

+This repository is an invaluable resource for anyone looking to understand, learn, and practice algorithms and data structures - be it for your course, coding interviews, or just intellectual curiosity.

+Your feedback and contributions are always welcome.
+Happy coding! :3